Telephone: +44 (0) 2476 522205

 - Mah, A. (2012) 'Demolition for Development: A Critical Analysis of Official Urban Imaginaries in Past and Present UK cities,' Journal Of Historical Sociology 25 (1): 151-176.

 - Mah, A. (2010) 'Memory, Uncertainty and Industrial Ruination: Walker Riverside, Newcastle upon Tyne,' International Journal Of Urban And Regional Research, 34 (2 ): 398-413.

 - Mah, A. (2009) 'Moral Judgements and Employment Policies in Birmingham (1870-1914) : Multiplying the Categories and Treatments of the "Undeserving",' International Journal of Sociology and Social Policy, 29 (11/12) : 575-586.

 - Mah, A. (2009) 'Devastation But Also Home: Place Attachment in Areas of Industrial Decline,' Home Cultures, 6 (3): 287-310.

-- Mah, A. (forthcoming) 'Ruination and Post-industrial Urban Decline,' in SAGE Handbook of Urban Sociology: New Approaches to the Twenty-first Century City, eds.
+- Mah, A. (2017) 'Ruination and Post-industrial Urban Decline,' in SAGE Handbook of Urban Sociology: New Approaches to the Twenty-first Century City, eds.
 R. Burdett and S. Hall, Sage.

 - Mah, A. (2015) 'Dangerous Cargo and Uneven Toxic Risks: Petrochemicals in the Port of New Orleans,' in Cargomobilities: Moving Materials in a Global Age, eds.
 T. Birtchnell, S. Savitzky, and J. Urry, New York and London: Routledge.